-We at Fagor Industrial are delighted to have highly professional clients and business partners.
+We at Fagor Professional are delighted to have highly professional clients and business partners.
 The professional relationship which unites us, and which in many cases extends beyond the professional, enables us, as is the case here, to request collaborations, such as this series of interviews we present to you today.
 We want our blog followers to get to know these top professionals from the gastronomy and catering world a little better through these interviews.

 In this interview series, there will be some standard questions, in addition to others aimed at finding out more the work of the individual in question.

 We’re delighted to be joined today by Porfirio Garcés Marchan, better known as @PochoGarces.

 Pocho Garcés is a Venezuelan cook and consultant and has dedicated a large part of his professional career to researching Venezuela’s cuisine.

 – When did you decide you wanted to be a chef?